-Keep in mind that if you plan on increasing your biotin intake naturally that heat makes it less effective.
+Remember that if you plan on increasing your biotin intake naturally, that heat makes it less effective.
 Raw foods are best.

 Does Vitamin A Help Hair Grow?

-Vitamin helps every cell grow, including the ones that you need for hair growth.
-Vitamin A is a necessary vitamin for the growth of hair, regrowth of skin cells, etc. Making sure that you get plenty of vitamin A is necessary if you want your hair to grow faster.
+Vitamin helps every cell grow, including the ones you need for hair growth.
+Vitamin A is a necessary vitamin for the growth of hair, regrowth of skin cells, etc. Ensure you get plenty of vitamin A if you want your hair to grow faster.

 Foods With Vitamin A

-There are quite a few foods that have vitamin A in them to make sure that you get it from your diet.
+Several foods with vitamin A are in them to ensure you get it from your diet.
 Foods with vitamin A include, but aren’t limited to:

 - Sweet potatoes, which also have biotin

 You can also look for foods that are high in beta-carotene.
-This is turned into vitamin A. (All of the foods above are packed with beta carotene.)
+This is turned into vitamin A. (All foods above are packed with beta-carotene.)

 Beware Of Too Much Vitamin A

-Problems from too much vitamin A aren’t likely if you’re making sure that you eat carrots every day, but this is highly likely if you’re getting your vitamins from supplements.
+Problems from too much vitamin A aren’t likely if you’re making sure you eat carrots every day, but this is highly likely if you get your vitamins from supplements.
 Too much vitamin A can cause: